 - Improvement for business

-When an audience interacts with any app/ website, the question they always ask themselves is what the app is going to do for them.
-If they do not experience any value addition or problem solving, they immediately move to a competitor with better offering.
+When the audience interacts with an app, the first question they ask is, what the app will do for them.
+If they do not experience any valuable addition or solution, they immediately move to a competitor with better offering.
 An app should improve the lives of its audience in some way or the other.

 As for the business, improvement in business through an app can mean many things – increase in customer base, improvement in ROI, repeat customers, better productivity, boost in brand awareness, etc.